The Best of Enemies (1961 film): Release

 The Best of Enemies was distributed theatrically in Italy by De Laurentiis on 26 October 1961.
 It grossed a total of 1,088,040,000 lire domestically.
 It was released in the United States on 6 August 1962.

+At the 15th British Academy Film Awards, the film was nominated for the United Nations award, as well Best Foreign Actor for Alberto Sordi.